utsavns96/url-shortener/README.md

 ## Technical Design

+The project is designed to run primarily on AWS Lambda, with the ability to run locally using standard Spring Boot for easier development and testing.

-The project is split into packages based on functions to keep the code clean and organized.
+It is split into packages based on functions to keep the code clean and organized.
 The main packages are:
 - `controller`: Contains the REST controller for handling incoming requests.
 - `service`: Contains the service layer for business logic.
 - `repository`: Contains the repository layer for interacting with DynamoDB.
 - `model`: Contains the model classes for the application.
 - `config`: Contains the configuration classes for AWS SDK and DynamoDB.

+### Application Entry Points

+#### 1. StreamLambdaHandler (Production)
-The main class `ShortenerApplication` is the entry point for the Spring Boot application.
+This is the Lambda entry point.
+SpringBootLambdaContainerHandler initializes the Spring context on cold start and proxies API Gateway requests into the same Spring MVC controllers used locally.

+#### 2. ShortenerApplication (Local Development)
+Standard Spring Boot @SpringBootApplication for running the service locally at localhost:8080.

+### Code Walkthrough:
-### 1. controller.ShortenerController.java:
+#### 1. controller.ShortenerController.java:

 This class contains the REST endpoints for the application, handling incoming requests and returns responses to the client.